 As the types and causes of flooding can be complex and knowing who is responsible for dealing with flooding can be confusing we have produced an infographic to help residents in Cheadle understand who’s responsible for different types of flooding.

-We are also working in partnership with Stockport Council as the Lead Local Flood Authority (LLFA), to provide information on their roles and responsibilities.
+We also worked in partnership with Stockport Council as the Lead Local Flood Authority (LLFA), to provide information on their roles and responsibilities.
 There is information on reporting flooding issues on their website, as well as an interactive map, where you can check land ownership, watercourses and culverted watercourses for your local area.

 Using the map: